-I am not a fan of having a schedule when it comes to bonsai.
+I am not a fan of having a set schedule of monthly bonsai tasks.
 Our bonsai do not have one so why should we.
 But here I am making a monthly task list.

 Observe the tree and let it tell you what it needs and when it needs it.
 There is no set in stone list of tasks.